AdiMuttagi/stock_portfolio_analyzer/README.md

 # Stock Portfolio Analyzer & Backtester

 ## Description
-A command‑line tool for fetching and analyzing historical stock data.
-Users can enter one or more ticker symbols to compute key metrics, visualize price behavior, forecast future prices with a simple linear trend, allocate portfolio weights by inverse volatility, calculate one‑day 95% historical Value at Risk (VaR), and backtest forecast accuracy over an out‑of‑sample period.
+A command-line tool for fetching and analyzing historical stock data.
+Users can enter one or more ticker symbols to compute key metrics, visualize price behavior, forecast future prices with a simple linear trend, allocate portfolio weights by inverse volatility, and backtest forecast accuracy over a fixed out-of-sample period.

 ## Features
 - Fetch adjusted closing prices using yfinance
-- Calculate daily returns, cumulative returns, annualized volatility, correlations, Sharpe ratios, and max drawdown
+- Calculate daily returns, cumulative returns, annualized volatility, and correlation matrix
-- Plot recent price history, volatility bar charts, and correlation heatmaps
-- Provide a naïve linear‑trend forecast for a user‑specified horizon
+- Provide a naïve linear-trend forecast for a user-specified number of trading days
+- Plot recent price history and forecast point for each stock
-- Recommend portfolio allocations based on inverse‑volatility weighting
+- Recommend portfolio allocations using inverse-volatility weighting
-- Compute one‑day 95% historical VaR for a given position size
-- Backtest the naïve forecast against data from January 1, 2025 to April 1, 2025 and report prediction error
+- Backtest a single-stock forecast based on historical training and evaluation windows

 ## Installation
 1. Clone the repository